Gas and Bloating Gastroenterologists (GI Doctors) NYC

 Diagnosing Gas and Bloating

 Gas and bloating is usually a temporary condition that resolves itself in a day or two.
 If gas and/or bloating become painful, however, you should see your doctor or a gastroenterologist like Dr. Khodadadian.
-If your gas and bloating is accompanied by other symptoms, such as diarrhea, bloody stools, vomiting, constipation, heartburn or unexplained weight loss, a visit to the doctor also is recommended.
+If your gas and bloating is persistent or accompanied by other symptoms, such as diarrhea, bloody stools, vomiting, constipation, heartburn or unexplained weight loss, a visit to a gastroenterologist is recommended.

 During your office visit, Dr. Khodadadian will give you a physical exam and review your medical history and any recent dietary changes.
 Since gas and bloating sometimes can be symptomatic of a more serious condition, Dr. Khodadadian may order laboratory tests.